 What is a Jersey Barrier and how does it work?Article published on Feb 02, 2022

-Whether they're conscious of it or not, almost anyone who's driven a car on the highway is sure to have come across the "Jersey Barrier."
-Named after the state which popularized them back in the 1950's, these concrete or plastic structures are most commonly used to divide lanes of traffic and prevent cars from crossing into the opposite lane.
+Almost anyone who's driven a car on the highway is sure to have come across the "Jersey Barrier."
+Named after the state that popularized them back in the 1950s, these concrete or plastic structures are commonly used to divide lanes of traffic and prevent cars from crossing into the opposite lane.

 Simple as they appear with a very non-ornamental, wall-like appearance, these barrier structures are specifically designed to deflect traffic and minimize vehicle damage.